translation-gang/ru.vuejs.org/src/resources/partners.md

         name: Monterail
         logo: Monterail.png
         description:
-            "Monterail is a full-service software development company with 100+ experts on board delivering meaningful software for start-ups, SMBs and enterprises.
-We build for the Web with Ruby on Rails, Python, JavaScript, and Agile.
-We guarantee this: a product so qualitative and aligned with your vision, you’ll swear it was built in-house."
+            "Monterail is a full-service software development company with 110+ experts on board delivering meaningful software for start-ups, SMBs and enterprises.
+We are organizers of the first official Vue-related conference in the world and authors of the State of Vue.js report (2017&2019).
+Our experts delivered 30 Vue.js-based projects so far."
         proficiencies:
             - name: VueJs
               url: https://hi.monterail.co/2NqPUa6